foilmirror/CS-546/README.md

 ```
 TODO:

-Implement friend system
 Check all posting/replying routes to make sure user is loggged in
 Hide any html elements that shouldn't appear to non-users
-Add XSS to all routes

 Improve site design and all CSS; add bootstrap if we have time

 Custom images?